 Looking at most campaign web sites one has to drill down site to discern the philosophical leanings of the candidate.
 For those familiar with basic economics as applied to politics, there are only three choices: Libertarianism (that’s Martin), Socialism (for example, Bernie Sanders), and Interventionist (that’s 99% of all politicians, Democrat and Republican).
 Libertarians believe in private property.
 Socialists believe in government ownership of the means of production.
 Interventionists believe in nominal private property (in name only, little actual control) and significant, sometimes practically total regulation depending upon the importance of the economic domain to the empire.

 The Libertarian Party of the United States was formed in Colorado on December 11, 1971.
 The first national LP convention was held in June 1972.
 Martin attended the first Libertarian Party of Georgia state convention in December 1972 (if memory services).
-Martin attended the 2016 National LP Convention in Orlando, FL, and the 2018 Georgia LP convention near Atlanta.
+Martin attended the 2016 National LP Convention in Orlando, FL, and the 2018 National LP Convention in New Orleans, LA.
 Martin has been a Libertarian for over 45 years.
 Martin has been a Georgia Libertarian for longer (1972 to 2018) than any other living person.

 For a more detailed explanation of Libertarian views, read our 2018 Party Platform.